 Foreign brands haven’t made much progress in penetrating even Africa’s most promising markets.
 Louis Vuitton has branches in South Africa but many other luxury brands find it hard to decide where to site a store, particularly in booming Nigeria.

-Although Hermès International has many Nigerian customers, the brand has yet to find a suitable partner to open stores with in that market.
-Although Nigeria has a roaring economy and shoppers keen to splurge, the country also lacks commercial property.
-Newly wealthy consumers here crave a modern shopping experience, according to a recent McKinsey report but Lagos offers them a only a small handful of malls.
+Although Hermès International has many Nigerian customers, the brand has yet to find a suitable partner to open stores within that market.
+Although Nigeria has a roaring economy and shoppers are keen to splurge, the country also lacks commercial property.
+Newly wealthy consumers here crave a modern shopping experience, according to a recent McKinsey report, but Lagos offers them a only a small handful of malls.

 Companies that penetrate the Nigerian market are likely to be ones that find innovative store formats to accommodate a severe shortage of commercial real estate.